jasondavies/tt-isa-documentation/WormholeB0/TensixTile/TensixCoprocessor/SFPMAD.md

 ## Instruction scheduling

 If `SFPMAD` is used, software must ensure that on the next cycle, the Vector Unit (SFPU) does not execute an instruction which reads from any location written to by the `SFPMAD`.
-A NOP instruction can be inserted to ensure this (any kind of Tensix NOP suffices, though `SFPNOP` is conventional).
+An [`SFPNOP`](SFPNOP.md) instruction can be inserted to ensure this.

 ## Performance